manojkumar202/Emotion-based-AR-filter/README.md

 a Python library for rendering 3D graphics.
 The code is written in Python and utilizes various libraries such as Pyrender, Mediapipe, OpenCV, Trimesh, face alignment and NumPy.

-The project involves the following steps:
+The face alignment model checkpoints need to be download using pip install face_alignment The project involves the following steps:
 * Recognizing Face emotion
 * Detecting facial key points in 2D and 3D